-- 6.6.2 All time worked on an employee's rostered day(s) off shall be paid for as prescribed in clause 6.6.1 with a minimum payment of 2 hours' work per occasion. - 6.6.3 An employee who works so much overtime between the termination of ordinary work on one day and the commencement of ordinary work on the next day that the employee has not had at least 10 consecutive hours off duty between those times shall, subject to clause 6.6.4, be released after completion of such overtime until the employee has had 10 consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.
-If, on the instructions of the employee shall be paid double rates until released from duty for such period and the employee shall then be entitled to be absent until the employee has had 10 consecutive hours off duty working time occurring during such absence. - 6.6.4 The provisions of clause 6.6.3 shall apply in the case of employees who rotate from one shift to another as if 8 hours were substituted for 10 hours when overtime is worked: - (a) for the purpose of changing rosters; or - (b) where an employee does not report for duty; or - (c) where a roster is worked by arrangement between the employees themselves.
+- 6.6.2 All time worked on an employee's rostered day(s) off shall be paid for as prescribed in clause 6.6.1 with a minimum payment of 2 hours work per occasion. - 6.6.3 An employee who works so much overtime between the termination of ordinary work on one day and the commencement of ordinary work on the next day that the employee has not had at least 10 consecutive hours off duty between those times shall, subject to clause 6.6.3, be released after completion of such overtime until the employee has had 10 consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.
+If, on the instructions of the employer, such an employee resumes or continues work without having had such 10 consecutive hours off duty, the employee shall be paid double rates until released from duty for such period and the employee shall then be entitled to be absent until the employee has had 10 consecutive hours off duty without loss of pay for ordinary working time occurring during such absence. - 6.6.4 The provisions of clause 6.6.3 shall apply in the case of employees who rotate from one shift to another as if 8 hours were substituted for 10 hours when overtime is worked: - (a) for the purpose of changing rosters; or - (b) where an employee does not report for duty; or - (c) where a roster is worked by arrangement between the employees themselves.